Nona Evans, Whole Cities Foundation Executive Director

 In public health, the common approach involves the implementation of an intervention (an idea for how to solve a problem) and research to see if the idea was effective.
 Too often it is assumed that an idea will work equally well in any setting.
 That’s just not our experience, especially if the intervention involved outside resources.
 Once gone, the results diminish.
 That’s why our work looks so very different in every community.

 Newark, NJ, for example, has embraced urban agriculture for the last decade as its predominant solution for healthy food access.
-Through our network of relationships, our community program leader Dianna, who leads Whole Cities community work, heard a need to connect the dozens of organizations in the city.
+Through our network of relationships, our community program leader, Dianna, heard a need to connect the dozens of organizations in the city.
 They were so busy growing food, they didn’t know one another.
 You wouldn’t think that throwing a party to create connections would be the kind of investment a nonprofit would make but again, that’s what makes Whole Cities unique.
 Together with community leaders, Dianna hosted The Dead of Winter Farmers’ Bash at the Hahne’s Building in February 2019 where Newark community leaders and organizations had the opportunity to connect.
 Newarkers who met at the event went on to join forces- sharing knowledge and resources with each other and bringing more growers into their network.
 Currently, about a dozen growers are collaborating on a proposal to purchase the leased land their gardens and farms are on.
 This will secure the sustainability of their operations, ensuring that all Newarkers have access to fresh, healthy food for the long-term.
 That bash was probably one of the highest returns on investments we’ve experienced!

 You might be wondering, who I am to this work.
 I have the privilege of being the Executive Director of Whole Cities Foundation but there’s more to the story.
 Click here to learn more about my journey and passion and how I came to Whole Cities Foundation.